 So far I have bought two Chinese IPO stocks.
-China Life (LFC) is spectacular while GreenTech (GRRF) is a disappointment.
+China Life (NYSE:LFC) is spectacular while GreenTech (NASDAQ:GRRF) is a disappointment.
 For Xinhua Finance Media, I had a mixed feeling.
 Being the first finance media company listed here in US, the stock will certainly attract investors who hope to make profits from XFML’s unique position and broad reach (its financial TV program has more than 210 millions viewers).
 On the other hand, XFML relies heavily on traditional media (TV, radio, and print) to generate advertisement revenue.
 While the business is well diversified, the growth rate could be moderate.
 In 2006, XFML had a revenue of $59 million and net income of $3.3 million.
 Thus, I probably won’t see the stock price skyrocket as that of China Life in the past year.